James-Hen/Helium-C0Grammar/README.md

 ## Project description

-This project aims to imitate the `Yacc` tool, simply using the LR(1) technique to analyze the given C0 grammar.
+This project aims to use `yacc` tool to develop a grammatic analyzer for C0 (CMU 15-122)